philipsephton-qa/Philip_Sephton_Assessment_2/README.md

 You can now run your application and create a Pokemon then read it on the web page, whatever you create will then be saved to your database until you delete it with the function on the website.

 If you encounter a problem where port 8080 is in use, go to cmd, with run as admin priviledges, and type in `netstat -aon` and scroll up to see what program is using it, making a note of the PID, the go to Task Manger -> Details, and end the task where the PID is the same to free up port 8080.
+If this port is for an important program then navigate in the project Pokemon -> src/main/resources -> application.properties and within the file you can change the port from 8080 to whatever would suit your needs.

 ## Running the tests